RedHatInsights/insights-core/docs/customtut_rule.rst

 Preparing Your Development Environment
 **************************************

-The following instructions assume that you have a insights-core development environment setup and working, and that your rules root dir and insights-core root dir a subdirs of the same root dir.
+The following instructions assume that you have an insights-core development environment setup and working, and that your rules root dir and insights-core root dir are subdirs of the same root dir.
 First you will need to create a ``mycomponents`` directory and then copy the example rules directory into ``mycomponents``.
-You will also need to copy the ``conftest.py`` from the ``insights-core`` root directory in order for you tests to work correctly.
+You will also need to copy the ``conftest.py`` from the ``insights-core`` root directory in order for your tests to work correctly.
 Here are the commands to setup your rule development environment::

     [userone@hostone work]$ pwd